 I’ve heard it said a LOT: it’s so good, then, that you homeschool, so you can travel with ease.

 Yes, it’s true.
-It does make approaching an education simpler when there are no teachers to consult, no workbooks to tote along, and no schedule to interrupt.
+Travel does make approaching an education simpler when there are no teachers to consult, no workbooks to tote, and no schedule to interrupt.

 But this is not at all why we homeschool.
 (For our reasons, you can read here.)